DveloperY0115/wos/README.md

+# Walk-on-Spheres (WoS)

-This is a PyTorch implementation of the Walk-on-Spheres (WoS) algorithms for solving PDEs without discretizing the problem domain using Monte-Carlo estimators.
+This is a Taichi implementation of the Walk-on-Spheres (WoS) algorithms for solving PDEs without discretizing the problem domain using Monte-Carlo estimators.
 This project aims to implement recent methods proposed to solve various PDEs arising in geometry processing.

 # Readings